-The following is a discussion of our results from continuing operations for the three months ended March 31, 2014 and 2013.
+The following is a discussion of our results from operations for the three months ended March 31, 2015 and 2014.
 For a more detailed discussion of the factors that affected the revenue and operating expenses of our Investment Banking and Investment Management business segments in these periods, see the discussion in "Business Segments" below.